The PPP is closed

 Most small business lenders are offering PPP loans.
 Since rates, terms and loan amounts are the same regardless of the lender you use, consider factors like additional eligibility requirements, documentation required and potential turnaround times.

-While you can find a PPL with non-SBA lenders, you’ll likely hit less snags with a lender that has experience working with government-backed business loans.
+While you can find a PPP loan with non-SBA lenders, you’ll likely hit less snags with a lender that has experience working with government-backed business loans.
 The SBA also released a new Lender Match tool on its website that can help you find a lender to apply for a PPP loan through.

 Apply for a PPP loan

-Here’s a list of both SBA and non-SBA lenders that offer Paycheck Protection Loans.
-Just keep in mind that these lenders don’t offer SBA disaster loans — you’ll need to apply for those directly on the Small Business Administration’s disaster website.
+Here’s a list of online lenders that are offering PPP financing again.
+Keep in mind that these lenders don’t offer SBA disaster loans — you’ll need to apply for those directly on the Small Business Administration’s disaster website.

 Step 4: Prepare for the application